 3. Human Subjects

-All proposed research involving human subjects conducted under the auspices of a department, school, or research unit within the university requires completion of the Request for Review of Research Involving Human Subjects and the Research Protocol forms and submission to the OSRP well in advance of the proposal deadline.
+All proposed research involving human subjects conducted under the auspices of a department, school, or research unit within the university requires completion of the Request for Review of Research Involving Human Subjects and the Research Protocol forms and submission to OSRP (firstname.lastname@example.org) well in advance of the proposal deadline.
 Research involving human subjects is required by federal regulation [45 CFR 46.102] to be reviewed and approved or declared exempt by the Campbell University Institutional Review Board for the Protection of Human Research Subjects (IRB) prior to submitting a proposal for extramural funding to support such research.
-All protocol and other documentation needed for the review must be submitted to the IRB.
+All protocols and other documentation needed for the review must be submitted to the IRB.

 4. Cost Sharing

 For those programs that require cost share, appropriate discussions must be concluded prior to proposal preparation.
-Contact the OSRP to initiate this discussion.
+Contact OSRP (email@example.com) to initiate this discussion.
 Any type of commitment on the part of the university must be cleared in writing by the university administration (i.e. department chair, dean, vice president, and provost).
-Some commitments may require approval of the Office of Legal Affairs and the president.
+Some commitments may require the approval of the Office of Legal Affairs and the president.
 Matching funds must be approved in writing by the university.

 5. Indirect Costs

 Indirect cost rates are established by federal negotiation, not by the university.
-Contact the OSRP for the university’s current negotiated indirect cost rate and for assistance with this part of the budget.
+Contact OSRP (firstname.lastname@example.org) for the university’s current negotiated indirect cost rate and for assistance with this part of the budget.
 The negotiated rate must be charged to all grants and contracts.
 Deviations must be stated in writing by the agency sponsor or waived in writing by the university administration.

 6. Fringe Benefits